-

 You must directly contact the vehicle's manufacturer.
-If you need assistance gathering contact information, call the NHTSA's Office of Vehicle Safety Compliance at (202) 366-5291.
+If you need assistance gathering contact information, call the NHTSA's Office of Vehicle Safety Compliance at (202) 366-5291 or look in your vehicle's owner manual.

 Can I import a car that's over 25 years old?

 Even if the vehicle does not comply with Federal Motor Vehicle Safety Standards (FMVSS), you can still legally drive it in Alaska.
 However, you must provide documentation that the vehicle is at least 25 years old.
 A registration form or an invoice documenting when the vehicle was first sold will suffice as proof.
-If you can't uncover proper documentation, the NHTSA will accept a statement from a certified vehicle historical society.
-When completing form HS-7, be sure to check box No. 1.
+If you can't uncover proper documentation, the NHTSA will accept a declaration from a certified vehicle historical society.
+When completing the Declaration (Form HS-7), be sure to check box number 1.
+You can contact the NHTSA or the Alaska DMV for more information.

 Where do I find information regarding exporting a vehicle from Alaska?